-Equity and fund price risk arises from the Foundation's investment in unit trusts.
-Management monitors the mix of unit trusts in its investment portfolio.
+Equity and fund price risk arises from the Foundation's investments.
+Management monitors the mix of unit trusts and ETFs in its investment portfolio.
 Material investments within the portfolio are managed on an individual basis.

-The primary goal of the Foundation's investment strategy is to maximise investment returns in order to fund scholarships awarded under Howe Yoon Chong PSA Endowment Fund and sponsorships under the LHL Fund and the T-Touch Fund; management is assisted by external advisors in this regard.
+The primary goal of the Foundation's investment strategy is to maximise investment returns in order to fund scholarships awarded under Howe Yoon Chong PSA Endowment Fund and sponsorships under the Lee Hsien Loong Fund, T-Touch Fund, Chan Chiew Ping Fund and General Fund; management is assisted by external advisors in this regard.
 In accordance with this strategy, certain investments are designated at fair value through the income and expenditure statement because their performances are actively monitored and they are managed on a fair value basis.